Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In pediatric orthopedics, congenital anomalies in the development of the upper limbs are a rare pathology, which, however, has a variety of clinical signs.
+In pediatric orthopedics, congenital anomalies of the upper limbs are a rare pathology, which, however, has a variety of clinical signs.

 I.V.
-Shvedovchenko (1993) developed a classification of congenital malformations of the upper limbs, while the author systematized and presented in the form of a table all forms of underdevelopment according to the teratological series.
-The basic principles, strategy and tactics of treatment of congenital malformations of the upper extremities are developed.
+Shvedovchenko (1993) developed a classification of congenital malformations of the upper limbs, and the author systematized and presented in the form of a table all forms of underdevelopment according to teratological series.
+The basic principles, strategy and tactics of treating congenital malformations of the upper limbs were developed.

 Classification of congenital malformations of the upper limbs